mongator/documentation/mandango/repositories.rst

     // several
     $articles = $articleRepository->findById(array($id1, $id2, $id3));

-Mandango implements the IdentityMap_ pattern, so when you find a document and the document has been found already, the same document is returned.
+Mongator implements the IdentityMap_ pattern, so when you find a document and the document has been found already, the same document is returned.

 .. note::